l33tdawg/silentgem/docs/chat_insights.md

 python silentgem.py --setup-insights
 ```

 During setup, you'll create a dedicated Telegram bot (via BotFather) that will be added to your target channels.
 This bot processes your queries and searches through your conversation history.
+We recommend naming this bot "SilentAsk" for consistency.

 ## Using Chat Insights